-NGC 5272 is a rewarding deep-sky target and appears as a soft glow.
+NGC 5272 is frequently observed by amateur astronomers and shows up as a faint patch of light.
 It has moderate brightness.

 It stays above 30° for roughly 7 hours.